sahithyandev/s3/src/content/docs/operating-systems/08-thread.md

 ### Benefits of Multithreading

-1. **Responsiveness**: Multithreading can allow an application to remain responsive to user input while performing intensive operations.
+- Responsiveness: Multithreading can allow an application to remain responsive to user input while performing intensive operations.
-2. **Resource sharing**: Threads share the memory and resources of the process they belong to, making communication more efficient.
+- Resource sharing: Threads share the memory and resources of the process they belong to, making communication more efficient.
-3. **Economy**: Creating and managing threads requires fewer system resources than creating processes.
+- Economy: Creating and managing threads requires fewer system resources than creating processes.
-4. **Scalability**: Multithreaded applications can take advantage of multiprocessor architectures more effectively.
+- Scalability: Multithreaded applications can take advantage of multiprocessor architectures more effectively.

 ### Thread Models